sephajebi/home/_pages/about.md

 I am a Postdoctoral Scholar in Combinatorics and Optimization at the University of Waterloo.
 In 2024, I was appointed Instructor in the Department of Mathematics at Princeton University, but visa delays prevented me from taking up the position.

-I received my PhD in Combinatorics and Optimization from the University of Waterloo in 2024.
+I received my PhD from the University of Waterloo in 2024.
 My thesis was _<a href='https://uwspace.uwaterloo.ca/items/0ff1e564-5de5-48bd-9ffc-58bd5950c99b'>Foreshadowing the Grid Theorem for Induced Subgraphs</a>_.
 My advisor was <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a>.

 Currently, my research is in combinatorics and graph theory, with a focus on structural graph theory.
 Broadly, I am also interested in topology and category theory.